Majed al-Zeer

-Majed al-Zeer (born December 8, 1962) is a Jordanian-British activist and former director of the Palestinian Return Centre.
-According to the German Federal Ministry of the Interior and the United States Treasury, he is the senior representative in Germany for Hamas, which is designated as a terrorist organization by the European Union and the United States.
+Majed al-Zeer (born December 8, 1962) is a Jordanian-British activist and chair of the European-Palestinian Council for Political Relations (EUPAC).
+He is the former director of the Palestinian Return Centre, an organization that advocates for the Palestinian right of return.

 Early life

-al-Zeer was born in the village of Harmala, a member of the Ta'amreh Bedouins.
+Al-Zeer was born in the village of Harmala, a member of the Ta'amreh Bedouins.
 He attended schools in Kuwait, and graduated from Kuwait University with a civil engineering degree in 1986.
 Whilst at university, he was president of the Islamic Association of Palestinian Students.
 He moved to the United Kingdom in 1992, and earned a master’s degree in refugee studies at the University of East London in 2002.